Bozhou rebellion: Second stage (1599–1600)

 In 1599, following the end of the war in Korea, the Wanli Emperor turned his attention towards the affairs of the southwest region of the empire in a more organized manner.
-During this time, Grand coordinator of Guizhou, Jiang Dongzhi, gathered 3,000 men to combat the rebels in the spring of 1599, but they were ultimately defeated in southeastern Sichuan.
-As a result, the Emperor replaced Jiang Dongzhi with the experienced official Guo Zichang.
+During this time, Grand Coordinator of Guizhou Jiang Dongzhi gathered 3,000 men to combat the rebels in the spring of 1599, but they were ultimately defeated in southeastern Sichuan.
+The Emperor then replaced Jiang Dongzhi with the experienced official Guo Zichang.
 Li Hualong, (Note: Li Hualong was a seasoned veteran of numerous border wars and was highly regarded for his ability to work effectively with both military and civilian colleagues.
 He was a skilled strategist who meticulously planned the supply of troops with weapons and equipment, and he made sure to request not only soldiers and supplies from the Ministry of War, but also experienced commanders.
 He also advised the Emperor to dismiss the eunuch tax collectors, whom he believed were inciting rebellion among the people (although the Emperor refused to do so).
-Additionally, he urged local authorities to organize a militia (baojia).) the former Censor-in-chief, was promoted to vice minister of war and given responsibility for military affairs in Sichuan, Huguang, and Guizhou.
+Additionally, he urged local authorities to organize a militia (baojia).) the former censor-in-chief, was promoted to vice minister of war and given responsibility for military affairs in Sichuan, Huguang, and Guizhou.
 Additionally, the Emperor sent a group of generals and officers from Korea to assist in the efforts.

 Li arrived in Sichuan in the summer of 1599 and immediately began recruiting troops and constructing defensive positions.
-Meanwhile, Yang Yinglong continued his attacks with a force of 80,000 men.
+Yang Yinglong continued his attacks with a force of 80,000 men.
 On 7 August, the Ming commander Zhang Liangxian successfully surprised and defeated a rebel force, but was ultimately forced to retreat to Qijiang on the border of Sichuan and Guizhou.
 The rebels then laid siege to the city, using their own artillery to capture it and kill the Ming garrison, including its commander.
-Yang then launched a series of raids across a wide area, declaring himself the pacification commissioner of the Zhuangs and distributing captured territory among his supporters.
+Yang then launched a series of raids in the region, declaring himself the pacification commissioner of the Zhuangs and distributing captured territory among his supporters.
 He also began collecting taxes.